DaemonEngine/crunch/README.md

 Important note: When compiling under native client, be sure to define the `PLATFORM_NACL` macro before including the `inc/crn_decomp.h` header file library.

-## Known Issues/Bugs
+## Known issues/Bugs

-* crnlib currently assumes you'll be further losslessly compressing its output .DDS files using LZMA.
+* crnlib currently assumes you'll be further losslessly compressing its output DDS files using LZMA.
 However, some engines use weaker codecs such as LZO, zlib, or custom codecs, so crnlib's bitrate measurements will be inaccurate.
 It should be easy to allow the caller to plug-in custom lossless compressors for bitrate measurement.

-* Compressing to a desired bitrate can be time consuming, especially when processing large (2k or 4k) images to the .CRN format.
-There are several high-level optimizations employed when compressing to clustered DXTn .DDS files using multiple trials, but not so for .CRN.
+* Compressing to a desired bitrate can be time consuming, especially when processing large (2k or 4k) images to the CRN format.
+There are several high-level optimizations employed when compressing to clustered DXTn DDS files using multiple trials, but not so for CRN.

-* The .CRN compressor does not currently use 3 color (transparent) DXT1 blocks at all, only 4 color blocks.
+* The CRN compressor does not currently use 3 color (transparent) DXT1 blocks at all, only 4 color blocks.
 So it doesn't support DXT1A transparency, and its output quality suffers a little due to this limitation.
-(Note that the clustered DXTn compressor used when writing clustered .DDS files does *not* have this limitation.)
+(Note that the clustered DXTn compressor used when writing clustered DDS files does _not_ have this limitation.)

 * Clustered DXT5/DXT5A compressor is able to group DXT5A blocks into clusters only if they use absolute (black/white) selector indices.
 This hurts performance at very low bitrates, because too many bits are effectively given to alpha.

-* DXT3 is not supported when writing .CRN or clustered DXTn DDS files.
+* DXT3 is not supported when writing CRN or clustered DXTn DDS files.
 (DXT3 is supported by crnlib's when compressing to regular DXTn DDS files.)
 You'll get DXT5 files if you request DXT3.
 However, DXT3 is supported by the regular DXTn block compressor.
 (DXT3's 4bpp fixed alpha